I may receive commissions from purchases made through links in this article. Full Disclosure

 The Enneagram explains the why of all that we do, think, and feel.

-These nine types are based on our core motivations and when we delve into the Enneagram we can better understand ourselves and begin to grow.
+Enneagram types are based on our core motivations.
+When we delve into the Enneagram we can better understand ourselves and begin to grow.

 On top of that, it also helps you understand others better.
 It opens your eyes to the fact that not everybody functions like you do.

 It helps you realize that more often that not, people are not as mean/emotional/distant/etc as they appear but rather they are working from their own set of core desires and fears that are just as strong as yours are to you!

 Their actions and behavior can now make sense (even if it doesn’t seem the best choice to you) and you can now relate and interact with others better.